Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models

+We call the retained nodes the ``signal'' network.
 Rejecting nodes from a sparse network may fragment it; it may also leave isolated leaf nodes with a single link to the rest of the network.
 Consequently, in practice, we strip the leaf nodes and retain the remaining largest component as the ``signal'' network.